miekg/dns/README.markdown

   are supported);
 * Fast:
     * Reply speed around 35/40K qps (faster hardware results in more qps);
-    * Parsing RRs (zone files) with 95/100K RR/s, that's 5M records in about 50 seconds;
+    * Parsing RRs with 95/100K RR/s, that's 5M records in about 50 seconds;
 * Server side programming (mimicking the net/http package);
 * Client side programming with asynchronous calls;
 * Asynchronous queries/replies for client and server;